 - left GP training between August 2010 and January 2018

 Have passed one of either Applied Knowledge Test (AKT) or Clinical Skills Assessment (CSA)

 - have taken but not passed the other exam of the two

 Have a current General Medical Council (GMC) registration with a licence to practice

-Have been in medical practice within the last two years.
+- Been in medical practice within an NHS organisation in the last two years.